frjo/hugo-theme-zen/README.md

 * [Credits](#credits)

+## Version 5.x

+* Rearanged a lot of variables so some work to upgrade if you have customisations.
+This is the reson for making this v5.
+* Colours are now set directly as css variables.
+You no longer need to override `_colors.scss`, instead override select colours in `_custom.scss`.
+This simplification was the main motivation for v5.
+* Converted most sass settings in to pure css variables.
+* Split sass and css settings it to separate files.
+* No other significant changes.

 ## Version 4.x

 * Minimum Hugo version is now v0.124.0.
 This is the reson for making this v4.
 * Updated a number of things to remove all "WARN  deprecated".
 * No other significant changes.

 ## Version 3.x